nagaraju291990/maxposure-utiltites/README.md

 # maxposure-utiltites
 utilties for maxposure

-## to split a text based on SEG001
+## to split a text based on SEG001 and creates a empty template file that has only SEG divisions
 ```
 python3 insert_seg.py input.txt
 ```